hashicorp/terraform-provider-azurerm/website/docs/r/api_management_product_api.html.markdown

 The following arguments are supported:

-* `api_id` - (Required) The ID of the API Management API within the API Management Service.
+* `api_name` - (Required) The Name of the API Management API within the API Management Service.
 Changing this forces a new resource to be created.

 * `api_management_name` - (Required) The name of the API Management Service.
 Changing this forces a new resource to be created.